gbroiles/vt-utils/README.md

 # vt-utils
 VirusTotal command line utilities

-command line wrapper for VirusTotal API.
+A simple command line wrapper for the VirusTotal API.

-set environment variable VTAPI to API key prior to use, such as:
+Prior to use, the environment variable VTAPI must be set to your VirusTotal API key.

-  export VTAPI="blahblahblah"

-in .bashrc
+For example: place `export VTAPI="blahblahblah"` in .bashrc

 ## Usage: